yohnnyjoe/SolTunes.widget/README.md

 It does work with any Apple Music you've downloaded to your mac.
 There have also been a couple of instances when it has flashed for a second or two.
 Both were rare and happened when other applications were getting heavy with the resources.
-It will dissappear if you change refreshFrequency to less than 200.
+It will disappear if you change refreshFrequency to less than 200.
 It will not scroll text automatically, which is a feature that would be nice for some of those really long band names.
 Let me know if you find any other bugs or issues.